Arjdroid/the_droid_blog-source_files/content/projects.md

 title = "Projects"
 slug = "projects"
 +++

-I am currently working on developing [this](http://localhost:1313/) website!
+---
+I have many projects, if you would like to view what projects I'm currently working on / have worked on, please view [my github account](https://github.com/Arjdroid).